 Soft or Hard Shell?

 Nowadays, hard-shell luggage is becoming increasingly popular.
 This is because it’s easier to throw it into the back of the overhead locker, drag it on the train station platform and so on.
-As an added bonus, hard-shell luggage is great when you have nowhere to sit, and you desperately need to take a load off after hours of travel.
+As an added bonus, hard-shell luggage is great when you have nowhere to sit, and you desperately need to take a load off after hours of travel, in my personal opinion, this ricardo suitcases are worth the money and are the perfect to travel with.
 Although that’s probably not in the manufacturer’s recommendations.
 Hard-shell luggage is brilliant for when you really need to protect fragile items on your journey too.
 However, this kind of luggage weighs more, and so this is a trade-off that you need to make.

 Alternately, fabric-covered or soft baggage is more flexible, and often comes with several zipped, expandable compartments for extra items.
 The contents of these bags tends to be more at risk of damage on the plane, therefore, a fabric bag isn’t recommended if you need to transport a business suit or any other dry-cleaned and pressed items.
 Unless of course, you opt for a steel frame reinforced fabric bag, in which case you may be able to pack pressed items of clothing, and hope for a semblance of order when you arrive at your destination.